tom-klose/tom-klose-webpage-2/_pages/misc.md

 That said, this page is dedicated to the things that I cherish beside mathematics.
 I hope you will enjoy what you see and read.

-{% include gallery caption="This gallery of images that I have taken during various **travels**." %}
+{% include gallery caption="This is a gallery of images that I have taken during various **travels**." %}